krry/atmanaut.me/content/posts/create-a-preact-app-with-a-parcel-bundler.md

 draft: true

 ---
-*Stardate 2019.04.15.21.41, Tax Day.*
+**_Earthdate 2019.04.15.21.41.32.745.
+Tax Day._**

 I don't have a lot of time before the IRS knocks down the door to take me away, so we'll make this quick.
-I've got to knock this last wapp out before I go-go.
+And I've got to knock this wapp out before I go-go.

-React would be the jam, but we don't have the time, or the inclination, to abide such bloat.
-Nor can I risk being caught hand-ankled and grunting my way thru a `webpack.config.js` No, no. I want the paper airplane of dev frameworks.
+React would be the jelly and/or jam, but I don't have the time, the money, or the inclination to abide the bloat.
+Nor can I risk being caught hand-ankled and grunting my way thru a `webpack.config.js` No, no, no. I want the paper airplane of dev frameworks.
+I want to sneeze and have a fully-featured web app to dev on.

 [Preact](https://preactjs.com) does much of what React can do with only 3kb of ugly gzip.
 [Parcel](https://parceljs.org) is a zero-config bundler/builder that smells like `webpack` but tastes (and works) like **Wonka**.
 After we get the engine running, we'll think about a turbo.

-First draw a blank...dir.
+First, draw a blank...dir.

 ``` shell
 mkdir -p preparcelact/src # the -p flag makes any parents necessary
 cd preparcelact
 ```

-Let `yarn` set it up.
+Let `yarn` initialize things.

 ``` shell
 yarn init -y # the -y flag says 'yes' to the init questions